ZIYU-DEEP/Predicting-Terrorist-Attack-Using-Machine-Learning/bonus codes for deep learning approach/README.md

 The deep learning approach is currently only a bonus to our project and we will contiuning updating this repo for better performance.
 Our current working direction is improving the calculation of linear interpolation and the loss function calculation.

+You can refer to `RNN Implementation.ipynb` for a illustation of function usages and a simple pipeline implementation.
+Note that this approach is only a bonus part, so we do not provide a complete pipeline as the other approach.
+We will definitely work in future to improve the code.

 ## Requirements
 - Python 2.7 +
 - Pytorch 0.4.0 + with GPU

 ## Dataset

 The original GTD dataset is not contained in this dataset, please refer to the `../data` folder for the full data.
 We transfer the full data in the form of `gtd.csv`.
 You can refer to the notebook `gtddata_manipulation.ipynb`, which is a simple sample of how we accomplish the transfer.
+If you want to re-implement this notebook, be sure to reset the path.

 ## Usage